RaccoonCodes/WatchNest-API/README.md

  protected override ValidationResult?
 IsValid(object? value, ValidationContext validationContext)
 ```

-In this validation overrride, it checks if the value that the user inputs is not null or empty and if the entity type has propertgy matching the value.
+In this validation override, it checks if the value that the user inputs is not null or empty and if the entity type has propertgy matching the value.
 It returns the results of the validation.

 This Attribute gets used mostly in my DTO classes.
 For example, in my `RequestDTO`, I used in: